PANDAS: Guidelines

+In Lyme disease guidelines released in 2020, experts from medical societies including the AAN, American College of Rheumatology, Infectious Diseases Society of America, and American Academy of Pediatrics agreed that "there are no data to support a causal relationship between tick-borne infections and childhood developmental delay or behavioral disorders (such as attention deficit-hyperactivity disorder, [PANDAS], learning disabilities, or psychiatric disorders)" Some advocates had claimed that Lyme disease caused PANDAS, contrary to evidence.

 Society and culture

 The debate surrounding the PANDAS hypothesis has societal implications; the media and the Internet have played a role in the PANDAS controversy.
 The news and other media report the difficulties of families who believe their children have PANDAS or PANS.
 Attempts to influence public policy have been advanced by advocacy networks such as the USA-based PANDAS Network and Canadian PANDASHELP.

 Swerdlow (2005) summarized the societal implications of the hypothesis, and the role of the Internet in the debate surrounding the PANDAS hypothesis: